 Alternatively, you can engage expert consultants who have experience with business process outsourcing who can help with the selection, engagement, optimisation and so on.
 Search the CX Directory for specialist outsourcing/BPO consultants >

-We also offer a free service that can help recommend BPO’s for you.
-After a no-obligation conversation to understand your requirements, we’ll provide you with up to a few recommended Business Process Outsourcers that are best suited as a potential partner for you.
+We also offer a free industry service that can help recommend BPO’s for you.
+We’ll provide you with a few recommended Business Process Outsourcers that are best suited as a potential partner for you.
 Just contact us >

 More resources on Business Process Outsourcing: